Air Flight Virtual

 - Teamspeak 3 server status “TS3” (ON or OFF)

 - Flight Recorder server status “FRS” (ON or OFF)

 Air Flight Virtual has an automatic management of the data concerning current flights, status of pilots, flight statistics, and so on thanks to the Flight Recorder modules.

 These Black Box modules are automatically transmitted to the central server in real time.
 This server scans the flight status of each pilot for the realism of the flight, to know the position of his aircraft but also updates the data of each pilot live.
 This allows our site to display real information online.

 For proper operation, each pilot must install the module called “AFV_Client” which updates the data to the server.
 This module, created by Air Flight Virtual, will be provided to every pilot registered with us.

 Join the communauty

-The person concerned must register to join the community by clicking on the “Join us” button located in the middle of the Air Flight Virtual portal.
+The person concerned must register to join the community by clicking on the “Registration” menu located on the top of the Air Flight Virtual page.